Chart Color Schemes

 Gundagai has a typical household mix, with a lower-than-average median household size

 Family households constitute 67.8% of all households, including 27.9% couples with children, 29.8% couples without children, and 8.8% single parent families.
-Non-family households account for the remaining 32.2%, with lone person households at 29.7% and group households comprising 2.5%.
+Non-family households account for 32.2%, with lone person households at 29.7% and group households comprising 2.5%.
 The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households